jlehrer1/dotfiles/.github/README.md

 # Dotfiles
 My configs, scripts, and functions.
 Commonly known as dotfiles!

+These are personalized to my use, but hopefully there are some bits and pieces somewhere that are useful to you.
+Try digging around in `.custom/aliases` and `.custom/scripts/`.

 ## I use:
 [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) to manage my zsh config.
 [yadm](https://github.com/TheLocehiliosan/yadm) to manage my dotfiles.